-Of particular research interest is languages of a number of small ethnic groups, which are included in the statistics data.
-Information of the reasons for their presence in Kazakhstan is lacking, especially with respect to Krimčaks and Karaims.
+Languages of these small-numbered ethnic groups, mentioned in the statistics data, are of particular research interest.
+Information on the reasons for their presence in Kazakhstan is lacking, especially with respect to the Krimčaks and the Karaims.
 These communities are Jewish by their religion.
-It's unclear whether they have come under the Stalinist deportations to Kazakhstan or if they fled voluntarily to become migrant workers even before anti-Jewish persecution.
-The Karim and the Krimčak languages are spoken only by a few hundred speakers and their existence are severely threatened.
-It would therefore be of particular interest to examine the language skills of the members of these groups and possibly to encourage measures to preserve their language and culture.
+It's unclear whether they have come in the course of the Stalinist deportations to Kazakhstan, or if they fled voluntarily to become migrant workers even before anti-Jewish persecution.
+The Karaim and the Krimčak languages are spoken only by a few hundred speakers and their existence is severely threatened.
+It would be of particular interest to examine the language skills of the members of these groups and possibly to encourage measures to preserve their language and culture.

-3 The Role of Turkic Small Ethnic Groups in the Kazakhstan Education System
+3 The Role of Turkic Small-Numbered Ethnic Groups in the Kazakhstan Education System

-In modern Kazakhstan as in Soviet times, there is native education only for Uzbeks and Uighurs.
+In modern Kazakhstan, similar to the Soviet times, there is native education only for Uzbeks and Uighurs.
 There are 60 schools that perform their entire teaching in Uzbek, as well as 15 purely Uighur schools.
-Other Turkic languages such as Tatar, Turkish can best be learned at voluntary Sunday schools as well as at classes of extracurricular activities.
+Other Turkic languages such as Tatar, Turkish can best be learned at voluntary Sunday schools, as well as at classes of extracurricular activities.

 There are no studies on how many small ethnic groups want mother tongue education for their children.
-Perhaps only Kazakh or Russian schools are preferred by education-oriented parents, as university education takes place exclusively in Kazakh or Russian, and the passing of a language test is an admission requirement.
-Also there is no evidence as to how high the knowledge level of the native languages remains.
+Perhaps, only Kazakh or Russian schools are preferred by education-oriented parents, as university education takes place exclusively in Kazakh or Russian, and the passing of a language test is an admission requirement.
+There is no evidence on how high the level of knowledge of their native languages is.
 Particularly for the smaller ethnic groups it is possible that their native language has been replaced partially or completely by a more dominant language.

 At the university level, questions regarding the Turkic ethnicities in Kazakhstan are increasingly coming to the fore.
-It was three years ago at the Gumilev Eurasian National University (ENU) in Astana as well as at the Kazakh National Al-Farabi University in Almaty organized Department of Turkic Studies.
-In the three years since its starting program, the focus of research and teaching has been initially on the Old Turkic and Kazakh.
-Now, this should also be extended to the linguistic and cultural peculiarities of Turkic languages, Turkic small ethnic groups in Kazakhstan.
-The historical, anthropological and linguistic information, which are determined in the context of the proposed project, should be included in the curriculum of Turkic Studies courses.
+Three years ago, Departments of Turkic Studies were organized both at the Gumilev Eurasian National University (ENU) in Astana and at the Kazakh National Al-Farabi University in Almaty.
+During the first three years after the start of their programs, the focus of research and teaching has been almost exclusively on Old Turkic and Kazakh studies.
+Now, it should also be extended to the linguistic and cultural peculiarities of all Turkic languages, with a special attention to Turkic small-numbered ethnic groups in Kazakhstan.
+The historical, anthropological and linguistic information, which is to be obtained in the course of the cooperative German-Kazakh project, can be included in the curriculum of Turkic Studies courses.